YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 To use custom Handlebars helpers in a Mojito application, you also need to register your helper, but instead of using ``registerHelper``, you use the `Helpers addon <http://developer.yahoo.com/cocktails/mojito/api/classes/Helpers.common.html>`_.
-The ``Helpers`` addon has several methods for getting helpers and setting mojit-level helpers or exposing helpers so that they can shared with other mojits.
+The ``Helpers`` addon has several methods for getting helpers, setting mojit-level helpers, or exposing helpers so that they can shared with other mojits.

+Let's take a quick look at the ``Helper`` addon, show how to use the addon methods to register helpers, and finally provide you with an example that includes both the controller and corresponding template.

+.. _mojito-helpers_addon:

 Helpers Addon
 *************